madprops/gifmaker/README.md

 venv/bin/python borat.py --words="I Like [random] and [random]"
 ```

-It will pick a random english words from the system's dictionary.
+It will pick random words from a list of english words.

 There are 3 kinds of random formats: `[random]`, `[RANDOM]`, and `[Random]`.